Biocomputing-Teaching/Introduction-to-Bioinformatics/practical/P06/Structural Bioinformatics.md

 # Structural Bioinformatics

-We will use in this session several tools related to structural bioinformatics.
-In this subfield of bioinformatics, we deal with not just sequence but structural information from both proteins and nucleix acids.
-In particular, we will focus on understanding the domains, structural motifs, etc (what we call signatures) of different proteins.
+In structural bioinformatics, we deal with not just sequence but structural information from both proteins and nucleix acids.
+In particular, we will focus today on understanding the domains, structural motifs, etc (what we call signatures) of different proteins.

 ## Protein folds